A Local’s Guide to the Costa Smeralda & Northeastern Sardinia

 8. Grab a beer at Monticanaglia bar

 Well, if you want to escape the "circus" come here.
 This is a very simple but pleasant bar, where you can have an ice-cold beer at a reasonable price.
 And you don’t have to worry about dress codes or anything like that!
+You can find it on Google Maps here.

-9. Visit La Prisgiona and Coddu Ecchju
+9. Learn about Bronze Age cultures at La Prisgiona and Coddu Ecchju

-Sardinia has an incredible density of archaeological sites and a visit to a Nuraghe (ancient megalithic stone structures), such as La Psigiona or Coddu Ecchju (Giant’s Tomb), will help you understand the island and its inhabitants.
+Sardinia has an incredible density of archaeological sites and a visit to a Nuraghe (ancient megalithic stone structures), such as La Prisgiona or Coddu Ecchju (Giant’s Tomb), will help you understand the island and its inhabitants.
 Make sure you book the visit in English.

 10. Do some cycling with Enrico from Sardinia Bike Services